Tanner Laczynski

-Tanner Laczynski (born June 1, 1997) is an American professional ice hockey center for the Henderson Silver Knights of the American Hockey League (AHL), while under contract to the Vegas Golden Knights of the National Hockey League (NHL).
+Tanner Laczynski (born June 1, 1997) is an American professional ice hockey center for the Vegas Golden Knights of the National Hockey League (NHL).
 Laczynski has previously played in the NHL for the Philadelphia Flyers, who drafted him in the sixth round of the 2016 NHL entry draft.

 Early life

 Laczynski was born June 1, 1997, in Minooka, Illinois, to Ken and Dawn Laczynski.
 Raised in Shorewood, Illinois, Laczynski began playing ice hockey at the age of three, and he spent time with the Joliet Jaguars, Chicago Fury, and Chicago Mission minor ice hockey programs.

 Playing career

 Amateur

 During his first year of junior hockey in 2013–14, Laczynski was cut by the Chicago Steel of the United States Hockey League (USHL).
 He returned to the team the next season for an impressive year, recording 18 goals and 28 assists with the Steel.

 College

 In his career with Ohio State University, Laczynski recorded 143 points (48 goals and 95 assists) in 138 games.